Self-nasu/droprate.github.io/readme.md

 ## PROPOSED SOLUTION

 ## Overview
-The proposed solution aims to address the critical issue of high dropout rates in schools across Gujarat.
-We will develop an ML-powered solution that can predict dropout rates and recommend targeted interventions to reduce dropout rates effectively.
+Our proposed solution aims to address the critical issue of high dropout rates in schools across Gujarat.
+We will develop a ML-powered solution that can predict dropout rates and recommend targeted interventions to reduce dropout rates effectively.

 ## Steps